Probabilistic Traffic Forecasting with Dynamic Regression: Acknowledgements

-We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-V. Z. Zheng acknowledges the support received from the FRQNT B2X Doctoral Scholarship Program.
+The research is supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada (Discovery Grant RGPIN 2019-05950).
+Vincent Zhihao Zheng also acknowledges the support received from the FRQNT B2X Doctoral Scholarship Program.
+The authors are grateful to the Associate Editor and three anonymous referees for valuable comments on an earlier version of the paper.